 Canyon de Chelly National Monument

 Everyone knows about the Grand Canyon in Arizona, and if you have never seen it before, it’s a must-see.
 However, there’s another canyon in Arizona that is much less traveled and every bit as worth seeing called Canyon de Chelly.
-The bonus is that there are no throngs of tourist crowds!
+And because it is not nearly as popular as the Grand Canyon, there are no throngs of tourist crowds!

 This canyon is located in a remote part of northeastern Arizona on Native American lands.
 It’s right near the very small and nondescript town of Chinle, but the real draw is the stunningly-beautiful red rock Canyon de Chelly.